 Canard Wings

-A canard wing configuration places a small wing or horizontal airfoil ahead of the main lifting surfaces, rather than behind them as in conventional aircraft.
-The canard may be fixed or movable and may incorporate elevators for pitch control.
-This configuration can improve stall characteristics and pitch stability, as the canard typically stalls before the main wing.
-Examples of canard-equipped aircraft include the Rutan VariEze and the Beechcraft 2000 Starship.
+A canard aircraft is a fixed-wing aircraft configuration in which a small wing or horizontal airfoil is located ahead of the main lifting surfaces rather than behind them as in a conventional aircraft.
+The canard may be fixed, movable, or equipped with elevators.
+Examples of canard-configured aircraft include the Rutan VariEze and the Beechcraft Starship.
 [Figures 5 and 6]

 ![]() |